julzaza/wildwitchherbs/_posts/2026-04-21-common-protection-rituals-mistakes.md

 Protection works best when the purpose is named clearly.

-Old practitioners did not ask for general safety.
+Old practitioners **did not ask for general safety**.

-They identified the breach and worked from there.
+They **identified the breach** and worked from there.

+You want to understand **which protection ritual actually fits your situation**, whether you need to secure the threshold, clear something already settled, or hold the boundary after removal.

+See the **[Household Protection: Witchcraft & Folk Ritual Guide](https://wildwitchherbs.gumroad.com/l/witchy-protective-herbs-for-the-home)** to know exactly what to use and when.

 ---